Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

 ### User Stories

-#### As a person interested in mystic items, I want to have a website where
+#### As a person interested in mystic items, I want to have a website were

-1. I can find, select and buy items such as amulettes and cristals (see our stock pages [here]( https://totebo.herokuapp.com/get_stockinfo  "Example from stocks page"))
+1. I can find, select and buy items such as amulettes and cristals (see our product page [here](https://gustaf-inn.herokuapp.com/products/  "Example from product page"))
-2. I search for items connected to my interest (see our stock pages [here]( http://totebo.herokuapp.com/profile/user  "Example from profile page"))
+2. I search for items connected to my interest (see searchfield on all pages [here](https://gustaf-inn.herokuapp.com/products/  "Example from product page"))
-3. I order and buy and see prices for items of my interest (see our stock pages [here]( http://totebo.herokuapp.com/toolbox "Example from profile page"))
+3. I order and buy and see prices for items of my interest (see product details and add buttom [here](https://gustaf-inn.herokuapp.com/products/3/ "Example from product page page"))
-4. I can get an orderinformation sent by email when buying an item
+4. I can get an orderinformation sent by email when buying an item (see order form [here](https://gustaf-inn.herokuapp.com/checkout/  "Example from checkout page"))
-5. I can pay and make sure to get my items delivered when making an order
+5. I can pay and make sure to get my items delivered when making an order (see order form [here](https://gustaf-inn.herokuapp.com/checkout/  "Example from checkout page"))
-6. I can see how much i spent on my items of interest
+6. I can see how much I spent on my items of interest (see shopping bag icon plus summary of order history [here](https://gustaf-inn.herokuapp.com/profile/  "Example from profile page"))
-7. I can see earlier shopping history
+7. I can see earlier shopping history (see summary of order history [here](https://gustaf-inn.herokuapp.com/profile/  "Example from profile page"))
+8. I can add reviews (see add button [here](https://gustaf-inn.herokuapp.com/products/add/  "Example from review page"))

 #### As store owner or superuser I want to have a website where....
-1. I can create, update, add and delete products on the the page
+1. I can create, update, add and delete products on the the page (see product add form  [here](https://gustaf-inn.herokuapp.com/products/add/  "Example from product page"))
-2. I can receive order information with payment and shipping details
+2. I can receive order information with payment and shipping details (done through stripe and email)
-3. I can see information about users
+3. I can see information about users (done through stripe and amozone webservices)
-4. I can add and delete information about the boutique
+4. I can add and delete company information (still have to be solved, failed after git crash)
+5. I can delete reviews (see delete button [here](https://gustaf-inn.herokuapp.com/products/add/  "Example from review page"))
 -----

 ### Design Choices